How you benefit from value-based care

 The difference between value-based care and fee-for-service

 Traditionally, the United States has used a fee-for-service model.
-With this model, physicians are paid based on the number of healthcare services they perform, no matter what the result.
+With this model, doctors are paid based on the number of healthcare services they perform, no matter the result.
 Like an auto mechanic, they’re paid for each thing they do, such as changing the oil, rotating the tires, and replacing spark plugs.

 These gaps in communication can cause information that should be shared, to be lost.
 That can lead to care that’s incomplete, which means a poor result for the patient.